Red Crown Tourist Court: At the Red Crown

-Later that afternoon, Sheriff Coffey got a call from Louis Bernstein, the druggist at Platte City Drugs, about a stranger who had just left his store: "a good-looking gal in a slinky riding habit," the eager pharmacist reported.
+Later that afternoon, Sheriff Coffey got a call from Louis Bernstein, the druggist at Platte City Drugs, about a stranger who had just left his store: "a good-looking gal in a slinky riding habit", the eager pharmacist reported.
 Both drug stores and law enforcement agencies had been alerted by Oklahoma, Texas, and Arkansas officials to be on the lookout for strangers seeking certain medical supplies.
-The stranger was, of course, Blanche, buying bandages and atropine sulfate to treat Bonnie's leg burns.
-For Coffey and Baxter, Bernstein's call pushed the situation to critical mass: if the guests had indeed bought burn wound supplies, it may well be the scorched Bonnie Parker and the freeshooting Barrows within the brick cabins.
-Although "[m]ost of the general public had never heard of them" that afternoon, Coffey's son Clarence was on the scene as it dawned on his dad whom he would be going up against: "The look on my father's face," he told the papers then and later, "I'll never forget that!"
+The stranger was Blanche, buying bandages and atropine sulfate to treat Bonnie's leg burns.

+For Coffey and Baxter, Bernstein's call pushed the situation to high alert: if the guests had bought burn wound supplies, it may well be the scorched Bonnie Parker and the Barrows within the brick cabins.
+Although "[m]ost of the general public had never heard of them", that afternoon, Coffey's son Clarence was on the scene as it dawned on his dad whom he would be going up against: "The look on my father's face," he told the papers then and later, "I'll never forget that!"

-But Coffey's was just a county sheriff's operation—"no protective gear, no radios, no weapons to speak of other than 'squirrel rifles and a few pistols'."
-Even with Baxter's help, both men knew they were seriously outgunned, and Platte County prosecutor David Clevenger suggested they confer with Jackson County Sheriff Tom Bash in nearby Kansas City, a big-city jurisdiction "whose available armaments included machine guns, steel bulletproof shields, tear gas launchers, and armored cars."
+Coffey's was just a county sheriff's operation—"no protective gear, no radios, no weapons to speak of other than 'squirrel rifles and a few pistols".
+Even with Baxter's help, both men knew they were seriously outgunned.
+Platte County prosecutor David Clevenger suggested they confer with Jackson County Sheriff Tom Bash in nearby Kansas City, a big-city jurisdiction "whose available armaments included machine guns, steel bulletproof shields, tear gas launchers, and armored cars".
 Coffey headed over to Bash's Kansas City office, but did not get the response he had hoped for.
 "I'm getting pretty damn tired of every hick sheriff in the country coming in here and telling me they have a bunch of desperadoes holed up and wanting help.
 I'm afraid there's nothing I can do for you," Bash said.
-Coffey was tenacious, though, and eventually got Bash to agree to supply some men, some weaponry, bulletproof shields, and "a bulletproof car."
+Coffey was tenacious and eventually got Bash to agree to supply some men, some weaponry, bulletproof shields, and "a bulletproof car".

-Participants and spectators—word was getting around town that there might be a replay of the "Kansas City Depot job" out at The Junction—began gravitating to the Tavern and to Slim's Castle across the road as the sweltering July day led to a muggy July night.
-The assault force numbered Twelve: five from Platte County (Sheriff Holt Coffey, Constable Byron Fisher, Constable Thomas Hullet, Deputy James Thorpe, and Deputy Clarence Coffey), four from Jackson County (Sheriff Thomas B. "Tom" Bash, Deputy George Highfill, Deputy George Borden, and Deputy Lincoln Baker), and three from the state patrol (Capt.
+Word was getting around town that there might be a replay of the "Kansas City Depot job" out at The Junction.
+Participants and spectators began gravitating to the tavern and to Slim's Castle across the road as the sweltering July day led to a muggy July night.
+The assault force numbered twelve: five from Platte County (Sheriff Holt Coffey, Constable Byron Fisher, Constable Thomas Hullet, Deputy James Thorpe, and Deputy Clarence Coffey), four from Jackson County (Sheriff Thomas B. "Tom" Bash, Deputy George Highfill, Deputy George Borden, and Deputy Lincoln Baker), and three from the state patrol (Capt.
 William Baxter, Sgt.
 Thomas Whitecotton, Jr., and Trooper Leonard "L. A." Ellis).

 Coffey and Baxter thought it best to wait until later to make their move, after the traffic of the intersection and its two busy establishments had thinned out.
-Everyone seemed to sense the impending action—except the outlaws, shrouded as they were by their newspaper curtains.
+Everyone seemed to sense the impending action—except the outlaws, shrouded by their newspaper curtains.